mitchpaulus/neobem/doc/tutorials.md

 lambda_def : ('\\' | 'λ' ) IDENTIFIER* '{' (expression | function_statement*) '}' ;
 ```

-In words, a lambda definition is a backslash character, followed by 0 or
+In words, a lambda definition is a backslash character (or $\lambda$ symbol),
-more identifiers, with a single expression or one or more function
+followed by 0 or more identifiers, with a single expression *or* one or
-statements in curly braces.
+more function statements in curly braces.

 So technically, in our example with the schedule, this is a *variable
 declaration* where the expression on the right hand side being assigned